Search Help

 Boolean expressions

-A boolean expression is built with the English operators AND, OR and
+A boolean expression is built with the English operators AND, OR and NOT.
+The operator NOT is interpreted as "to the exclusion of ".

-or search "security OR cryptography NOT ( training AND course), etc.
+Search "programming NOT layout'', or search "programming AND PHP'', or search "security OR cryptography NOT ( training AND course), etc.

 Please note